MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

 > [!NOTE]
 >If you are interested in migrating your localization resources, you should use the `--addLegacyTranslationInfo` switch to instruct Txt2Al to generate information about the legacy IDs of the translation code.

-When completed, there will be an al for for each object.
+When completed, there will be an .al file for for each object.

 ## Task 6:  Copy CodeViewer add-in to the [!INCLUDE[server](../developer/includes/server.md)] version 15.0 installation